-Alternatively referred to as Control+W and C-w, Ctrl+W is a keyboard shortcut most often used to close a program, window, tab, or document.
+Alternatively called Control+W and C-w, ^w, Ctrl+W is a keyboard shortcut to close a program, window, tab, or document.

 How to use the Ctrl+W keyboard shortcut